The world seems to teach that the more you work, the more money you can make.

 Obesity

-“The medical care costs of obesity in the United States are high.
-In 2008 dollars, these costs were estimated to be $147 billion.” — [22] Centers for Disease Control and Prevention
+“Annual health care costs of obesity for all adults in the United States were estimated to be as high as $147 billion dollars for 2008.” — [22] Centers for Disease Control and Prevention

 Diabetes